 Private law

-The concept of Private law in Andorra is formed by the institutions of Civil law and Commercial law, which in other countries constitute legally and doctrinally separate matters.
-Although it is currently in a codification process that is highly anticipated by interested parties, it is still in the initial phase due to the fact that much of the regulatory content of Andorran Private law, apart from some matters regulated by special laws, is still based on the ius commune of canon and Roman law, even though society, and especially the legal system, have been adapting to general advances and the family, social and economic changes that the Principality of Andorra has undergone, particularly in recent years.
+In Andorra, the concept of private law comprises the institutions of civil law and commercial law, which constitute legally and doctrinally separate fields in other countries.
+Although it is currently undergoing a codification process, which is eagerly anticipated by stakeholders, this is still at an initial phase.
+This is because some of the regulatory content of Andorran private law, apart from some subjects that are governed by special laws, is still based on the ius commune rules of Roman and canon law.
+However, tradition and case law in particular have gradually adapted them to progress and changes in the family, society and economy of the Principality of Andorra, especially in recent years.

-The Magna Carta itself, in Chapter V of Title II, Article 27.1, recognises the right to inheritance as well as the right to private property, both of which, along with other constitutional rights and principles, according to article 39.3 of the Constitution, form legislation and actions of public authorities.
-The Law on succession due to death, within the context of regulating Private law, contributes to consolidating Andorran identity, confirming Andorra’s status as a sovereign state within Europe and increasing its legal certainty…”.
+The Magna Carta itself, in Title II, Chapter V, Article 27.1, recognizes inheritance rights alongside the right to private property, and these, together with other constitutional rights and principles, according to Article 39.3 of the Constitution, shape legislation and the actions of the public authorities.
+This Succession Law, as part of the process of regulating private law, helps to consolidate Andorra’s identity, confirm its status as a sovereign state within Europe and increase legal certainty.”

 One aspect of the Andorran legal system worth highlighting is that it does not have a public land registry.

-The principles of legal certainty, legitimate expectations and third-party protection inform the current Andorran legal system.
+The principles of legal certainty, legitimate expectations and protection of third parties

 International private law

-The Principality of Andorra, as a sovereign state, is no stranger to the international community, and within this international context the legislator has taken into consideration the European regulation on inheritance and adapted it to particularities of Andorra.
-In this regard, it sets out from the unity and universality of inheritance without distinguishing between movable and immovable assets and, on the other hand, from the determination of personal law with nationality as a point of connection, so that it implies the applicability of Andorran inheritance law, inherent in personal status, regardless of where the assets are located or where the death took place.
+The Principality of Andorra, as a sovereign state, is no stranger to the international community.
+Within this international context, legislators have considered the European Succession Regulation and adapted it to the particularities of Andorra.
+In this regard, it starts out from the unity and universality of succession without distinguishing between movable and immovable assets and, on the other hand, by determining personal law using nationality as a point of connection, implying the applicability of Andorran succession law, inherent in personal status, regardless of where the assets are located or where the death occurred.

-It is, therefore, different from the European Union Regulation no. 650/2012, of the European Parliament and of the Council of 4 July 2012, on the jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession (Official Journal of the European Union on 27 July, 2012).
-The regulation is different in that it is based on Andorran legal tradition and, especially, based on the regulation of nationality and habitual residence, so that the criterion of habitual residence is rejected as a single point of connection, as well as the possibility of choosing the applicable law and, finally, the de facto application of the law derived from the habitual residence is recognised according to the circumstances of the case.
+The regulations are therefore different from Regulation (EU) 650/2012 of the European Parliament and of the Council of 4 July 2012, on jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession (Official Journal of the European Union, 27 July 2012).
+They are different because they are based on Andorran legal tradition, especially the regulations on nationality and habitual residence.
+Thus, the habitual residence criterion is rejected as a sole point of connection, and also the possibility of choosing the applicable law and, finally, de facto application of the law deriving from the habitual residence is recognised according to the circumstances of the case.

-In this way, the Andorran legal system formulates an adaptation clause in two ways:
+In this way, an adaptation clause is formulated in two ways within the Andorran legal system:

-- The Andorran court has jurisdiction to decide on the entirety of an inheritance when the personal law applicable to the deceased at the time of death is that of Andorra.
+- The Andorran court has jurisdiction to decide on the whole succession when the personal law of the deceased at the time of death is that of Andorra.
 This also applies in cases where the deceased was a resident of the Principality of Andorra at the time of death, and where they were the owner of property or rights located in the Principality of Andorra.

-- In the event that, exceptionally, it is clear from all the circumstances of the case that at the time of death the deceased had an obviously closer link with a different country, the law applicable to the inheritance will be that of the other country.
+- As an exception, if it is clear from all the circumstances of the case at the time of death that the deceased had a clearly closer link with a different country, the law applicable to the succession will be that of the other country.

-On the other hand, Andorrans can make a will abroad, according to the law of the country where they are.
-This can be a holographic will, even if the legislation of that country does not allow it, but cannot be a joint will, even if the legislation of that country does allow it.
-An open or closed will may be granted, in accordance with the Andorran Law of succession due to death, before the Andorran diplomatic or consular official who has recognised notarial functions.
-These aspects are regulated in the first additional provision of Law 46/2014, of 18 December, on succession due to death.
+On the other hand, Andorrans can make a will abroad, under the law of the country they are in.
+This can be a holographic will, even if not allowed by the legislation of that country, but cannot be a joint will, even if the legislation of that country allows it.
+An open or closed will can be made, in accordance with the Andorran Succession Law, before an Andorran diplomatic or consular official who has accredited notarial functions.
+These aspects are regulated in the First Additional Provision of Law 46/2014, of 18 December, on Succession.

 Hague Convention on the Abolishing the Requirement of Legalisation for Foreign Public Documents

-On the other hand, Andorran notaries have been full members of the International Union of Latin Notaries (U.I.N.L) since 17 October, 2004.
+Moreover, the Andorran notaries’ association has been a full member of the International Union of Notaries (UINL) since 17 October 2004.

-The sources of law are regulated in the second additional provision of Law 46/2014, of 18 December, on succession due to deat.
+The sources of law are regulated in the Second Additional Provision of Law 46/2014, of

 The sources of law

-The sources of law are regulated by the second additional provision of Law 46/2014, of 18 December, on succession due to death.
-Within this context, in addition to the complementary value attributed to case law in its merely interpretive and applicative function of law, the distinction between supplementary law and subsidiary law should be noted.
-The value of case law is clearly considered complementary and not law-making.
-Until now, case law was considered a source of law.
+The sources of law were regulated under the Second Additional Provision of Law 46/2014, of 18 December, on Succession.
+In this context, alongside the complementary value attributed to case law in its function of merely interpreting and implementing the law, the distinction between supplementary law and subsidiary law should be noted.
+The value of case law is clearly considered to be complementary and not law-making.
+Before then, case law was considered to be a source of law.

-With regards to the distinction between supplementary law and subsidiary law, this is clearly an instrumental and temporal distinction given that the concept is unique, in the sense that it is in any case a question of “rules of application of a supplementary nature”.
-However, the expression “supplementary regulations” refers to the concept of common law, which should not be confused with the concept of external or foreign supplementary law (heterointegration).
-The character of common law implies, on the one hand, that the “civil” regulations are the “common” and “supplementary” regulations of other civil regulations considered special due to their nature, as well as any other special legislation, in private or public law.
-On the other hand, the term “subsidiary” refers to the fact that the Andorran private legal system is still incomplete, so it is therefore necessary to resort to external and foreign systems to complete it.
+With regards to the distinction between supplementary law and subsidiary law, this is clearly an instrumental and temporal distinction given that the concept is unique, in the sense that it is, in any case, a question of “supplementary rules of application”.
+However, the expression “supplementary rules” refers to the concept of common law, which should not be confused with the concept of external or foreign supplementary law (“heterointegration”).
+The nature of common law implies, on the one hand, that “civil” rules are the “common” and “supplementary” rules of the other civil rules considered special due to their nature and any other special legislation, in private or public law.
+On the other hand, the term “subsidiary” refers to the fact that the Andorran private legal system is still incomplete, so it is necessary to resort to external and foreign systems to complete it.

-This subsidiary heterointegration refers, in the field of private law and according to the more general opinion of authors and case law, to the Roman-canonical “common law or ius commune” adapted by current norms and case law; although in fact Roman law, canon law, common law, Catalan law, Spanish law, French law or the new European international common law have also often been included, in such a way that the present supplementary law appears to be a complex set of regulations of imprecise hierarchy and which are difficult to apply.
+This subsidiary heterointegration refers, in the field of private law and according to the general opinion of authors and case law, to the Roman-canonical “common law or ius commune” adapted by tradition and case law; although in fact Roman law, canon law, common law, Catalan law, Spanish law, French law or the new European international common law are also often included, in such a way that the current supplementary law appears to be a complex set of rules with an imprecise hierarchy, which are difficult to apply.
 For this reason, the Law opts for the traditional formula of “ius commune”, but with controlled applicability governed by the general principles of Andorran law currently in force.

 Contact

-If you have any questions or would like more information, please fill out the form below and we will get back to you as soon as possible.
+If you have any queries or would like further information, please complete the form below and we will get back to you as soon as possible.

 Phone: +376 801 000